-- At least once yearly, the extinguishers and all their parts (including gasket and hose) shall be examined for deteriorations or injuries due to misuse and the hose nozzles examined to see that they are not clogged.
+- 1643.
+At least once yearly, the extinguishers and all their parts (including gasket and hose) shall be examined for deteriorations or injuries due to misuse and the hose nozzles examined to see that they are not clogged.
 Extinguishers or parts which are not in good condition shall be replaced, returned to the manufacturer for examination, or subjected to a hydrostatic pressure test in accordance with Section 71.
-Carbon dioxide cartridges shall be weighed on an accurate scale to detect loss of pressure by leakage, a new cartridge being used to replace any which shows a loss of 1 ounce or more from the original weight stamped on it.
-This work shall be done under capable supervision.
+At least semi-annually carbon dioxide cartridges shall be weighed on an accurate scale to detect loss of weight by leakage, a new cartridge being used to replace any which shows a loss of 1 ounce or more from the original weight This work shall be done under capable stamped on it. supervision.
 On these occasions several extinguishers should be discharged as if at a fire before an assembly of the occupants of the building.
-These exhibitions are valuable for the reasons outlined in paragraph 1005.
-Each extinguisher should, where practical. be emptied by discharging it.
+These exhibitions are valuable for the reasons outlined in paragraph 105.
+Each extinguisher should, where practical, be emptied by discharging it.
 The manufacturer's recharging instructions should be carefully followed. - 1644.
 The chemical shall be thoroughly dissolved in water in exact accordance with instructions on the extinguisher.
 The water should be cold. - 1645.
 On every property where extinguishers of this type are employed, there shall be kept on hand a quantity of the special charges supplied by the manufacturer for use in such extinguishers so that the appliances may be promptly recharged after use.

-- 1647.
+- 1646.
+Extinguishers of this type should not be located where the ambient temperature will exceed 120°F. - 1647.
 Common salt must not be used in these extinguishers as it may corrode them so as to make them dangerous for use.
 Chemicals other than those specified in the introductory paragraph of this Section shall not be used in these extinguishers for any purpose.
 Cartridges other than those furnished by the manufacturer shall not be used in cartridge-operated extinguishers. - 1648.
 Aisles, at least 1 foot wider than the extinguisher, shall be maintained at all times and floors of aisles shall be kept clear of anything which would interfere with the rapid movement of the extinguisher to a fire. - 1649.
-Every five years extinguishers of the cartridgeoperated type which have been in service should be subjected to a hydrostatic pressure test, in accordance with Section 71, to determine that they are still capable of safely withstanding the pressures which might be generated during operation.
+Every five years extinguishers of the cartridgeoperated type which have been in service shall be subjected to a hydrostatic pressure test, in accordance with Section 71, to determine that they are still capable of safely withstanding the pressures which might be generated during operation.